 In recent decades, we have learned a great deal about which services work best for children who have mental health issues.
 Services that have been found to work very well for children and have research supporting them are called “evidence-based practices” or “evidence-based treatments.”
 These evidence-based practices have been proven to work in the real world with children who have real issues and concerns.

-“Best” and “promising” practices are services that we believe to be the best available services for children, but have yet to have had enough research to back them up (demonstrating that they work) to be called evidence-based practices.
+“Best” and “promising” practices are services that we believe to be the best available services for children, but have not yet had enough rigorous research to back them up (demonstrating that they work) to be called evidence-based practices.

 It is important to note that evidence-based practices have not been identified for all mental health issues that children face.
 Providers should involve parents and caregivers in developing a treatment plan for your child with clear goals where results can be measured over time.